New Echoes of Little Saigon Story Map!

 - Ngoc Long jewelry store

 Vietnamese families continued to settle in the area, but not without struggles.
 For some, language barriers were an issue.
 Children entered behind in classes and enrolled in English as Second Language (ESL) programs in school (Nguyen 2014).
 Restarting careers and finding work could be difficult, too.
-Many Vietnamese professionals who had studied at American universities, held master’s and doctorate degrees with impressive resumes had to take odd jobs in landscaping, child care, housekeeping, or hourly part-time jobs instead of full-time work in order to get by (Bich 2014).
+Vietnamese professionals with impressive resumes, some of whom had earned advanced degrees at American universities, had to take odd jobs in landscaping, child care, housekeeping, or hourly part-time jobs instead of full-time work in order to get by (Bich 2014).

-General assistance was available to some Vietnamese immigrants.
-Refugee assistance programs like the Mutual Assistance Association Consortium represented and assisted refugees from all countries in Northern Virginia.
+Various assistance efforts aided some of the Vietnamese immigrants.
+Refugee assistance programs like the Mutual Assistance Association Consortium represented and helped refugees from all countries in Northern Virginia.
 Arlington County government created a new multicultural program coordinator position to handle the influx of immigrants (Bich 2014).
-Buddhist temples and church groups, too, also provided assistance (Bich 2014).
-Kim Cook established Vietnamese Resettlement Association in Falls Church and Khuc Minh Tho founded the Families of Vietnamese Political Prisoners Association (O’Connell 2003, Workman 1993).
+Buddhist temples and church groups also provided support (Bich 2014).
+Kim Cook established the Vietnamese Resettlement Association in Falls Church and Khuc Minh Tho founded the Families of Vietnamese Political Prisoners Association (O’Connell 2003, Workman 1993).

-Vietnamese entrepreneurs faced many hurdles as they tried to achieve success in Clarendon.
-Little Saigon businesses were typically family-owned and operated establishments, but they also employed immigrants from Vietnam from outside their family and had agreements with area families to sell their homemade items, like food, in their shops (Nguyen 2014).
-Because banks wouldn’t lend to them, Vietnamese entrepreneurs had to borrow money from friends and family to start their businesses, often at higher interest rates than what was commercially available.
-Some business owners experienced regulatory hurdles because they didn’t understand the business licensing and regulations, and were fined (Arnett 1989).
-To raise capital, some immigrants had to sell off much of their family’s gold and jewelry (Arnett, 1989).
-For many Vietnamese, it was important to have the real and cultural value of tael available (Cook 2014).
-One traditional Vietnamese lending practice known as “hoi” was a common funding tool.
-Hoi pools money from businesspeople in the community and distributes it to a member of the community in a monthly bidding process.
-The loan candidate that bids the highest interest rate for the entire pot of money gets the money (Workman 1993).
+Vietnamese entrepreneurs faced many hurdles as they tried to succeed in Clarendon.
+Little Saigon establishments were typically family-owned and operated, but they also employed immigrants from Vietnam from outside their family and had agreements with area families to sell their homemade items, like food, in their shops (Nguyen 2014).
+Because many banks wouldn’t lend to them, Vietnamese entrepreneurs had to borrow money from friends and family to start their businesses, often at a higher interest rate than the standard commercially available.
+Some business owners experienced bureaucratic hurdles because they didn’t understand the business licensing and regulations, and were fined (Arnett 1989).
+For many Vietnamese, it was important to have the real and cultural value of tael available (Cook 2014); however, to raise capital, some had to sell off much of their family’s gold and jewelry (Arnett 1989).
+Others relied on traditional Vietnamese practice known as “hoi,” informal lending clubs set up by local entrepreneurs (Workman 1993).

-Over time, the Vietnamese-American business community increased its efficacy.
+Over time, the Vietnamese-American business community increased its influence.
 For example, Toa Do, who worked his way up from his first American job as a messenger to a systems analyst and then an independent consultant, became the first Vietnamese person to have a seat on the Arlington Chamber of Commerce (Workman 1993).
-The Clarendon Vietnamese Retail Business Association was formed by Kham Dinh Do, proprietor of the Dat Hung jewelry store, who tried to organize the Vietnamese business community and advocate on behalf of their interests as Arlington County government was planning for the development of Clarendon (Hsu 1989).
+The Clarendon Vietnamese Retail Business Association was formed by Kham Dinh Do, proprietor of the Dat Hung jewelry store; the association tried to organize the Vietnamese business community and advocate on behalf of their interests as Arlington County government was planning for the development of Clarendon (Hsu 1989).

-Eventually, rents began to increase in Clarendon (up to $25-30 a square foot in some commercial buildings), and Vietnamese were displaced from Arlington (Arnett 1989, Wood 1997, Drummond 1989).
-The Vietnamese population that settled in the garden apartments of Arlington moved westward, with many settling around Seven Corners, as well as Falls Church near the intersection of Graham Road and Arlington Boulevard (Wood 1997, Cook 2014).
-Vietnamese-American residents had dispersed from Arlington along with the Vietnamese-American businesses.
+Eventually, rents began to increase in Clarendon (up to $25-30 a square foot in some commercial buildings), and Vietnamese enterprises were displaced from Arlington (Arnett 1989, Wood 1997, Drummond 1989).
+The Vietnamese population that had settled in the garden apartments of Arlington moved westward, with many settling around Seven Corners, as well as Falls Church near the intersection of Graham Road and Arlington Boulevard (Wood 1997, Cook 2014).
+Vietnamese-American residents dispersed along with the Vietnamese-American businesses (Wood 1990).
 By 1984, 60% of Vietnamese-Americans lived within three miles of Seven Corners (Andrews 1984).
-Wood (1997) illustrates the dispersement of Vietnamese-Americans in Northern Virginia in 1990, with circles representing population centers.

-Business remained steady for the establishments that remained, although the once-large crowds of Vietnamese customers dwindled, and the neighborhood’s value as a community meeting ground had dissipated (Drummond 1989).
-Some Vietnamese owners were bought out of their leases to make way for new developments (Nguyen 2014).
+Business remained steady for some of the establishments that remained, although the once-large crowds of Vietnamese customers dwindled and the neighborhood’s value as a community meeting ground diminished (Drummond 1989).
+Several Vietnamese owners were bought out of their leases to make way for new developments (Nguyen 2014).
 Author Alan Ehrenhalt points out that for the economically struggling Clarendon of the 1960s, “it was immigration that brought those old buildings to life…The vacant storefronts brought the Vietnamese in and set the whole process in motion.
 It may seem a bit ironic that the way to bring in more affluent white newcomers is to lay down a base of poorer people from other countries.
 But that is exactly what happened in Arlington” (Ehrenhalt 2012).

 The Eden Center

-In 1997, 32,400 square feet was added to the Eden Shopping Center, as well as an iconic clock tower, and at the time it was the largest Vietnamese shopping district in the U.S. (Stadtmiller 1997, Lan Nguyen 1996).
+In 1997, 32,400 square feet was added to the Eden Shopping Center, along with an iconic clock tower; at the time it was the largest Vietnamese shopping district in the U.S. (Stadtmiller 1997, Lan Nguyen 1996).
 The Eden Center became a hub of Vietnamese commerce and activity.
 In 2007, “Exit Saigon, Enter Little Saigon,” a traveling Smithsonian Asian Pacific American Program exhibit, was temporarily located in Eden Center to tell the story of the Vietnamese American immigration and acclimation experience in America (CNN 2007).
-The Eden Center is now regarded as the central place for Vietnamese services and goods in Northern Virginia, as well as the entire east coast (Wood 1997, Meyers 2006).
-In 2014, the Eden Center was home to 120 stores and restaurants, almost all of which are Vietnamese.
+The Eden Center is now regarded as the central place for Vietnamese services and goods in Northern Virginia, as well as the entire East Coast (Wood 1997, Meyers 2006).
+In 2014, the Eden Center was home to 120 stores and restaurants, almost all of which were Vietnamese.

 Breyault, Rose and Net Goldschmidt.
-Interview by Jacqueline Canales.
-Personal Interview.
-Arlington, VA.
-October 30th, 2014.
+2014.
+Interview by Jacqueline Canales, Arlington, VA.
+October 30.